by John Clayson

 Peter's recordings were first issued on 78rpm discs in the 1950s.
 In the intervening years they have been available on 45rpm EP and 33⅓rpm LP vinyl formats, and then on compact cassette and CD.
 Today, digitally remastered, some of the recordings are available to purchase by download to your computer.

 Sound is an extraordinarily evocative medium.
 Think of Winston Churchill, and you are as likely to bring to mind his voice and a passage from one of his wartime speeches as you are an image of his British Bulldog countenance.
 Peter Handford's technically accomplished recordings of the steam age take us right to the platform end, or into the open countryside where the railway sweeps past.
 "Close your eyes, and you're almost there" to paraphrase the Andy Williams song.
-Peter Handford's railway sound recordings deserve to be as widely enjoyed, and as appreciated for their artistry, as the work of the best-known railway photographers.
+They deserve to be as widely enjoyed, and as appreciated for their artistry, as the work of the best-known railway photographers.

 Peter Handford Recordings made in the Grantham area published on Vinyl Records